What's the difference between the Garmin fēnix 6 and fēnix 5?

 With the predecessor, you'll have all of the same essentials, like GPS, heart-rate monitoring, activity/sleep tracking 10 ATM water resistance, and two-week battery life.
 You can also monitor your performance, training, and recovery with the fēnix 5.
 This is ideal for those who want to monitor their progress as they gear up for a race or training cycle.
 You'll be able to determine if you're training productively, peaking, or overreaching.

-You'll also have multiple sport modes to choose from.
+You'll also have multiple sports modes to choose from.
 Some examples include treadmill running and trail running, indoor biking and mountain biking, pool swimming and open water swimming, hiking, climbing, rowing, skiing, snowboarding, and more.
 As you can see, this model has a lot to offer many different types of athletes.

 Garmin fēnix 6 vs. 5 Which should you buy?

-For most users, this decision should be an easy one to make as there aren't a lot of significant differences between the Garmin fēnix 5 and fēnix 6.
-With that said, many people need there to be some great reasons to upgrade.
-The price difference isn't massive, but it's still worth considering.
-If you're perfectly content with everything that the fēnix 5 has to offer, like multiple sports modes, in-depth tracking, GPS, heart-rate monitoring, 10 ATM water resistance, 2-week battery life, and then you may not be interested in paying more for the successor.
+For most users, this decision should be an easy one to make as there aren't a lot of significant differences between the Garmin fēnix 5 vs. 6.
+With that said, many people need there to be some great reason to upgrade.
+If you're perfectly content with everything that the fēnix 5 has to offer, like multiple sports modes, in-depth tracking, GPS, heart-rate monitoring, 10 ATM water resistance, and 2-week battery life, then you may not need to upgrade to a newer model.

 You get all of those same features on the Garmin fēnix 6 plus a couple of extra perks.
 This model is equipped with battery saving modes, a Pulse Ox sensor, Garmin Pay, and the new PacePro feature.
 If you simply can't pass on this trifecta, then the upgrade just might be worth your consideration.